 Encapsulation - A component should clearly separate the definition of the services that it provides from its implementation of those services.
 This implies that the internals of a "well-behaved" service component are hidden behind a contract (agreed upon interface specifications or standards) between the component and the outside world.
+For example, a service component with a web mapping interface can be made available by a Business Component System (like a GIS) or as a stand-alone Distributed Component attached to another Business Component System (like a geospatially-enabled database management system).

 Consumability - A component that is designated as the provider of certain services should be able to provide those services in a coherent and consistent manner to another software or business process.
 To the extent that is possible, components should provide services without impeding the operations of users.
 A component should be independently developed, delivered, and installed without complex interdependencies on other external components (i.e., keep interfaces functionally simple).
+For example, a web mapping service component can be "activated" by selecting an option at installation time or by a simple configuration as opposed to some complex installation procedure.